 As an artist, Denise’s stories include those of victim and saint as well as those too often untold stories of the spaces in between.
 Though newer to the field Denise has already enjoyed being selected to perform at the National Storytelling Network’s Annual Conference, the Women’s Storytelling Festival in VA, Saul Fussiner’s, “Songs and Stories” Artists Standing Strong Together, “Better Said Than Done,” International Festival of Arts and Ideas and more.
 A Connecticut native, many of her stories stem from her experience of being a multi -generational African American New Englander.
 Denise believes that sharing and listening to the stories of others has the capacity to normalize the inevitable challenges of life and deepen understanding of others.

-Denise Manning Keyes, is a writer, speaker and facilitator in the field of social justice, diversity and inclusion and dismantling racism.
-In 1997 she founded DreamCatchers, a Training and Consulting Firm and with her nationally recognized team, provided workplace training for corporate, nonprofit, academic, civic, community, healthcare, judicial and law enforcement environments.
-She and her staff are heralded for skillfully orchestrating a safe, non-judgmental space for the deep work.
-A comfortable, safe space is maintained to support work that can be uncomfortable Companies and individuals have the hard conversations, challenge recognized norms, and move to changed behavior.
+She is a lifelong advocate for and leader in the field of social justice.
+In 1997 she founded DreamCatchers, a Training and Consulting Firm and with her nationally recognized team, provided workplace DEI training for corporate, nonprofit, academic, civic, community, healthcare, judicial and law enforcement environments.

-She believes as she paraphrases here . . .
+Denise believes as she paraphrases here . . .
 “In order to serve the people, you have to respect the people; in order to respect the people, you have to know the people; in order to know the people, you have to be open to the discomfort of learning their stories,” and she adds “as well as your own.”